Children’s Neuroscience Center

 Selected brain tumors can be biopsied or removed completely via endoscopic techniques.
 All of these procedures are performed through very small incisions with minimal hair shaving.
 In collaboration with otolaryngologists affiliated with Memorial Hermann- Texas Medical Center, neurosurgeons also remove some tumors via endoscopic transnasal approaches without an external incision.

 A Multidisciplinary Team

-Pediatric neurosurgeons at the Mischer Neuroscience Institute are important members of The Fetal Center at Children’s Memorial Hermann Hospital, a national leader in providing diagnosis, treatment and complete care for mothers with high-risk pregnancies and infants with congenital anomalies or genetic conditions.
+Pediatric neurosurgeons at UTHealth Neurosciences are important members of The Fetal Center, a national leader in providing diagnosis, treatment and complete care for mothers with high-risk pregnancies and infants with congenital anomalies or genetic conditions.
 The multidisciplinary team performed the first fetal spina bifida repair in the region, and patients are now being referred to the Center for fetal myelomeningocele repair from throughout Texas and a number of surrounding states.
 Dr. Fletcher leads fetal pediatric neurosurgery efforts.

-In collaboration with nationally recognized craniofacial plastic surgeons, pediatric neurosurgeons affiliated with Children’s Memorial Hermann Hospital perform both conventional and minimally invasive endoscopic surgeries to repair craniosynostosis and other complex craniofacial anomalies.
+In collaboration with nationally recognized craniofacial plastic surgeons, our pediatric neurosurgeons perform both conventional and minimally invasive endoscopic surgeries to repair craniosynostosis and other complex craniofacial anomalies.
 The multidisciplinary Texas Cleft-Craniofacial Team was established in 1952 and has been a regional leader for pediatric craniofacial surgery for decades.

 Epilepsy Care for Children